 - Requires an intracellular organism to replicate

-Viruses can only multiply inside living cells and require a host cell.
-The host must contain the required machinery to synthesise the viral proteins and nucleic acids.
+Viruses can only multiply inside living cells and require a host cell to survive.
+The host cell must contain the required machinery to synthesise the viral proteins and nucleic acids.

 Viral replication occurs in several stages, namely;